tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/内容审核接口/音频审核/提交音频审核任务_intl_en.md

 - Supported audio bitrate: 128–256 Kbps.
 - Supported audio file formats: MP3, WAV, AAC, FLAC, AMR, 3GP, M4A, WMA, OGG, APE.
 - Supported audio languages: Mandarin, English, Cantonese.
-- When the input is a video file, the audio track can be extracted from it for audio content moderation.
+- When a video file is used as the input, the audio track can be extracted for audio content moderation.

 ## Request